inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 At the beginning of the video, a red strip appears and moves from ``wiredSource`` to ``wiredDestination``.
-This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with ``DataLinkVisualizer``.
-When the packet is received in whole by ``wiredDestination`` (the red strip disappears), a dark cyan arrow is added by ``DataLinkVisualizer`` between the two hosts, indicating data link activity.
+This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with :ned:`DataLinkVisualizer`.
+When the packet is received in whole by ``wiredDestination`` (the red strip disappears), a dark cyan arrow is added by :ned:`DataLinkVisualizer` between the two hosts, indicating data link activity.
 The packet's name is also displayed on the arrow.
 The arrow fades out quickly, because the ``fadeOutTime`` parameter of the visualizer is set to a small value.